Jubatian/rrpge-asm/README.rst

 ------------------------------------------------------------------------------

-This is an equivalent of a header file containing a set of useful symbols for assembly programs.
+This is an equivalent of a (C language) header file containing a set of useful symbols for assembly programs.